 When we think about love like Jesus we do not judge, label, or write people off as undesirable or a bad market-demo.
 To even come to a person solely on how they can benefit us... is wrong for that matter.
-That is far too easy and frankly a real contradiction from how Jesus wanted us to come to people.
-We must understand that we are not only called to love - but made to love.
-To love people and to extend to them the grace that has been extended to us and to go on even further and share the space that has been shared with us.
-When we forget that (which is our tendency) we need to be reminded by the Holy Spirit that we are to generously love, and give to others as we invite them to live with us together in Christ and in God's grace.
+Frankly, that is far too easy and is a real contradiction from how Jesus wanted us to come to people.
+We must understand that we are not only called to love - but we were made to love.
+We were made to love people, and to extend to them the grace that has been extended to us and to then go on even further and share the space that has been shared with us.
+When we forget that (which is our tendency), we need to be reminded by the Holy Spirit that we are to generously love, and give to others as we invite them to live with us together in Christ and in God's grace.

 In effect you could say that the community at Reunion is called to love the so-called difficult people - but so is everyone.
-The reality is that many pastors and ministry leaders do not see it wise to be in messy relationships with outcasts or as one pastor from a mega church called them... "the crazies."
-Don't get me wrong, I do believe that most Christian ministries in America would readily share the gospel message with anyone in a genuine attempt to evangelize them.
-And I sincerely mean no malice or ill-will, but I do believe many churches no longer want the responsibility of loving and caring for the outcasts and lesser-than's who come their way.
-But by not offering that open and hostility-free space to them - there is no real possibility of inviting them into true life together in Christ.
-And there is no real possibility for real community... but that is where the story begins .
+The reality is that many pastors and ministry leaders do not see it as wise to be in messy relationships with outcasts or as one pastor from large church ministry called them... "the crazies."
+Don't get me wrong, I do believe that most Christian ministries in America would readily share the gospel message with anyone in a genuine attempt to evangelize them, and I am quite certain would also offer some form of benevolent opportunities.
+So I sincerely mean no malice or ill-will - but I do believe many churches no longer want the on-going responsibility of loving and caring for the outcasts and lesser-than's who come their way.
+But without welcoming them into an open and hostility-free space - there is no real possibility of leading them forward into true life together in Christ.
+And there is no real possibility for genuine and sincere community... but that is where the story begins.
 That is our story... the story of love beyond love.